FulGaz Review: Ride at Home and Enjoy Crisp the Views!

 No. FulGaz is not for people who lack motivation because it doesn’t include any motivation system like Zwift.

-It is also unsuitable for performance-oriented riders because its pre-build workouts are not the best quality and apps like TrainerRoad or SYSTM are on another level.
+It’s also unsuitable for performance-oriented riders because its pre-build workouts are not the best quality, and apps like TrainerRoad or SYSTM are on another level.

 I’ve seen buggy software releases but usually, just send them an email of what the problem is and if obvious, they will fix it, but am not a fan of responses from their Q&A, basically saying if your arm hurt, don’t move it that way solutions, and no comments allowed.
 Hope the new owner is more receptive to suggestions.
 Hoping this app gets more popular where users can go back& forth but I haven’t found such a forum yet.
 We should be exchanging tips and the most gorgeous rides ever, thumbs up Zion Tunnel and Sydney Harbor, do it on your 4K big screen 🙂